anypackage/anypackage/docs/en-US/about_Package_Providers.md

 ## Short Description

-Describes what a `UniversalPackageManager` package provider is and how to use it.
+Describes what a `AnyPackage` package provider is and how to use it.

 ## Long Description

-A package provider is used to extend `UniversalPackageManager` module.
+A package provider is used to extend `AnyPackage` module.
 This article contains information with interacting with package providers.

 ## Importing a Package Provider

-Importing the `UniversalPackageManager` module will not automatically load package providers.
+Importing the `AnyPackage` module will not automatically load package providers.
 The user is responsible for which providers are available.
 To import a package provider run `Import-Module` with the module containing the provider.